-Discoveries in chemistry have changed the way we live.
-The subject’s contribution to biology, medicine, engineering, and agriculture – amongst many other disciplines – has provided us with new technologies that have transformed the way we eat, communicate, and fight disease and injury.
+Over time, discoveries in chemistry have changed the way we work and live.
+The contribution of chemical discoveries to other sciences, including biology, medicine, engineering and agriculture – amongst many other disciplines – has provided us with new technology, transforming the way we eat, communicate and fight disease.
 The achievements of some famous chemists cannot be overstated, as the modern world would not be recognisable without them.

 We have a lot to thank our scientists for.
-Here are a few reasons why.
+Here are a few we should be grateful for.

-Back in 1928, Alexander Fleming, the Scottish doctor, pharmacologist, and bacteriologist, was running some experiments in his lab.
-He had been growing a certain bacteria in a petri dish when he noticed that one of his samples had contracted a mould.
+Back in 1928, Alexander Fleming, a Scottish doctor, pharmacologist, and bacteriologist, was running some experiments in his lab.
+He had been growing a certain bacteria in a petri dish when he discovered one of his samples had contracted a mould.
 However, this wasn’t any mould.
 This mould was killing the bacteria in his experiment!

 The mould came to be known as penicillin and became one of the most important medical discoveries ever made.
 But this wasn’t thanks to Fleming alone.
-When he published a paper about his research, no-one took much notice – apart from Howard Florey and Ernst Boris Chain, two biochemists who went on to build on his discovery.
+When he published a paper about his research and discovery of penicillin, no-one took much notice – apart from Howard Florey and Ernst Boris Chain, two biochemists who went on to further study and build on his discovery.

-The three scientists together won the Nobel Prize for their work on penicillin, whilst the mould itself is thought to have since saved two hundred million lives.
+The three scientists together won the Nobel Prize for their work on penicillin, which is thought to have since saved two hundred million lives.

 There are more accidental chemistry discoveries in our fun chemistry facts page!